rikicop/docker-postgresql/POSTGRE_COURSE.md

 SELECT * FROM students;
 ```

-# Create a table student_sheet , this shows a realtion between student and the score
+# Create a tables sheet, student_sheet , this shows a realtion between student and the score

 # Create a backup from students table